• Skip to main content

 3 plated Mahi Mahi Fish Tacos with Mango Avocado Salsa and purple cabbage with title text.

 Are you a lover of all things fish?
 We are!
-Since my house is obsessed with taco’s I created this recipe for Mahi-Mahi Fish Tacos with Mango and Avocado Salsa.
+Since my house is obsessed with taco’s and all things Mexican cuisine I created this recipe for Mahi Mahi Tacos.
+This was part because my husband goes mahi fishing a few times each year and I typically have an abundance in my freezer.
+Also, we simply love fish tacos.

 • Ingredients